 Let your students react to the two apples.
 Why does one look so different on the inside than the other one?

-Reflect on this bullying lesson with your students: What could we have done differently to stop the apple from becoming so bruised?
+What could we have done differently to stop the apple from becoming so bruised?
 If someone had stood up and said we should stop being so mean to the apple, would it have gotten that bad?

 This is a great time to introduce (or reinforce) the vocabulary term “empathy,” or seeing things from another person’s point of view.
 Ask your students how they would have felt to be the bullied apple and how it would feel to be the beautiful apple.
 What are some ways we can show each other empathy every day?

-After this activity and discussion, pass out our apple printable to each student, and have them write their names in large print at the top.
+Optional: After this activity and discussion, pass out an apple printable to each student, and have them write their names in large print at the top.
 Students will then pass their apple sheet around the circle, and each classmate will write a word or short sentence inside the apple, describing what they like about the student whose name is at the top.

 Just like the second apple in the activity, your students will be using their words to make each other feel beautiful inside.